Escobar’s 3-run blast pushes D-backs past Padres 5-4

+PHOENIX (AP) — It’s not a stretch to say that Eduardo Escobar is the most popular man in the Diamondbacks clubhouse.
+Even when he’s struggling at the plate, his infectious smile and constant compliments are essential to the team’s vibe.

+His long-awaited breakout caused about as raucous a celebration as possible during these COVID-19 times.

-PHOENIX (AP) — Eduardo Escobar hit a go-ahead, three-run homer in the eighth inning to push the Arizona Diamondbacks past the San Diego Padres 5-4 on Sunday and complete the three-game sweep.
+Escobar hit a go-ahead, three-run homer in the eighth inning to push the Arizona Diamondbacks past the San Diego Padres 5-4 on Sunday and complete the three-game sweep.
+Even before Escobar’s ball cleared the right-field wall, the D-backs’ screams were echoing off the walls of an empty Chase Field.

+It’s safe to assume some social distancing guidelines were violated for a few seconds.

+“When he hit that ball, we went nuts,” Arizona pitcher Robbie Ray said.
+“Nobody deserves it more.
+Nobody works harder than that guy.”

 The 31-year-old Escobar had been struggling this season, batting just .167 with one homer after hitting a career-high 35 homers in 2019.
 But he connected for a huge hit off Emilio Pagán (0-1), launching a line drive into the right field seats and pumping his first as he rounded first base.
 It capped a three-hit day for the third baseman.

+“Eduardo is the heartbeat of this team, he’s one of the leaders,” Arizona manager Torey Lovullo said.
+“He is so engaged and caring and loving to everybody he comes across.
+So to see him struggle and get down, everybody is hurting with the grind he’s going through.

+“So when he has these bits and pieces of success, he’s an easy guy to celebrate with.”

 The Diamondbacks have won four straight games and improved to 11-11, which is their first time at .500 since opening day.
-Archie Bradley pitched a scoreless ninth for his sixth save of the season.
+Archie Bradley pitched a scoreless ninth for his sixth save of the season and Escobar was the unquestioned hero.

+“Everybody here supports every other player,” Escobar said.
+“These guys pushed me a lot.”

 Arizona’s comeback spoiled a solid start for San Diego’s Garrett Richards, who pitched seven innings and gave up two runs.
 It continued an impressive 2020 for the 32-year-old Richards, who missed most of last season while rehabbing from Tommy John surgery.
 He gave up six hits and struck out two.